Edems10/docker-compose/README.md

 *   **Plex**: The streaming server.
 It is configured to use your **NVIDIA GPU** to transcode video streams, offloading the work from your CPU.
 It streams media from `/data/media`.

 ### The "Arr" Automation Stack
-These services manage your libraries, track new releases, and instruct qBittorrent to download them.
 *   **Radarr**: Movies manager.
 *   **Sonarr**: TV Series manager.
 *   **Readarr**: Audiobooks manager.
 *   **Prowlarr**: Indexer manager.
 It connects to torrent sites and syncs them to Radarr/Sonarr.
-*   **Overseerr**: A beautiful request frontend.
-Allows users to request movies/TV shows without accessing the backend apps.
+*   **Overseerr**: Allows users to request movies/TV shows without accessing the backend apps.

 ***